Coca-Cola Faces Second Consecutive Loss in Iceland

 Coca-Cola Europacific Partners Iceland Reports Slight Improvement in Financial Losses for 2024

-Coca-Cola Europacific Partners Iceland (CCEP), previously known as Vífilfell, reported a loss of 82 million ISK in 2024, a notable improvement from the 140 million ISK loss incurred in 2023.
-The company’s annual report reveals a business environment that remained relatively stable yet competitive over the past year.
+Coca-Cola Europacific Partners Iceland (CCEP), previously known as Vífilfell, posted a loss of 82 million ISK in 2024 — an improvement on the 140 million ISK loss recorded in 2023.
+The company’s annual report paints a picture of a business environment that stayed broadly stable over the past year, though competition remained sharp.

 A 1.7% Contraction in Income

-In financial terms, CCEP’s revenue in Iceland reached 12.3 billion ISK last year, indicating a 1.7% decline compared to the previous year.
-Nevertheless, the gross margin saw a commendable increase of 10%, amounting to 2.4 billion ISK.
-The company’s EBIT improved as well, though it remained in the red, narrowing from a loss of 388 million ISK in 2023 to 277 million ISK in 2024.
-Additionally, the workforce shrank from 156 to 148 employees over the year.
+Revenue in Iceland came in at 12.3 billion ISK last year, a 1.7% drop on the prior year.
+Despite that, gross margin climbed 10% to reach 2.4 billion ISK.
+EBIT also moved in the right direction, narrowing from a loss of 388 million ISK in 2023 to 277 million ISK in 2024, though it stayed negative.
+Headcount fell from 156 to 148 over the course of the year.

-By the end of 2024, CCEP’s assets in Iceland were estimated at nearly 9.8 billion ISK, with equity standing at approximately 7.7 billion ISK.
-The company’s share capital, held by Coca-Cola Europacific Partners—the world’s largest independent bottler of Coca-Cola—was bolstered by a 1.5 billion ISK injection in 2023.
+At the close of 2024, CCEP’s assets in Iceland were valued at close to 9.8 billion ISK, with equity at roughly 7.7 billion ISK.
+The share capital is held by Coca-Cola Europacific Partners — the world’s largest independent bottler of Coca-Cola — which injected 1.5 billion ISK into the Icelandic operation back in 2023.

 “The robust equity position combined with low debt levels provides the company with the capacity to invest further and enhance its competitive stance in the marketplace,” the board remarked, adding a commitment to advancing its sustainability efforts moving forward.